ALERT CONTENT PLACEHOLDER

 You do not need to be religious to benefit from spiritual care.
 Spirituality is about finding meaning, value, and connection, especially during times of difficulty.

-No. Spiritual Care Professionals respect your spiritual and religious beliefs.
+No. Spiritual Care Practitioners respect your spiritual and religious beliefs.
 We are not here to change them.

-No. Spiritual Care Professionals are employed by UHN.
+No. Spiritual Care Practitioners are employed by UHN.
 We are professionally trained to work with people in the hospital.

 No. Spiritual care at UHN is for everyone seeking personal growth or coping with change, illness, or loss.